 Skillet Garlic Lemon Chicken with White Wine Sauce.
 Skillet chicken in a delicious garlic, lemon, and white wine sauce.
 Crispy skin, and an aromatic and flavorful sauce!
 This chicken dinner will make you feel fancy, but it only takes half an hour (give or take) to make!
 An easy, delicious, 30-minute meal!

 Although I am not a drinker, I love using wine in my cooking.
 This white wine sauce is awesome!
-Luckily for me, Wines of Garnacha sent me 5 bottles of wine to play with, including the white I used in this recipe.
+Luckily for me, Wines of Garnacha sent me 5 bottles of wine to play with.
+Including the white I used in this Skillet Garlic Lemon Chicken with White Wine recipe.
 I am super excited about the recipes I will be creating with these wines, starting with this amazing Skillet Garlic Chicken with White Wine Sauce.

 Garnacha offers expressive wines with a wide range of aromas from sweet, fresh and fruity to intensely mineral in some cases.
 And it is great as a young wine, or aged.
 Not to mention it is accessible on any budget.
 Garnacha wines are adapted to American tastes, and offer both variety and value.
 So while today I am cooking with the white, all of the wines speak loudly of their place of origin and are great for cooking or drinking.

 I have never used a monovarietal Garnacha before but loved the way it worked in this recipe!
 The flavor was subtle, but awesome, and paired well with the garlic, lemon, and chicken.
 It was great for deglazing the pan, and gave an awesome aroma.
-It reminded me so much of the time my husband and I spent in Spain a few years ago, and made me want to plan a trip back across the pond.
+Really it reminded me so much of the time my husband and I spent in Spain a few years ago.
+It made me want to plan a trip back across the pond.
 Plus, because it comes at a great value, I may be able to save enough to head back to Spain soon.